redis/docs/content/operate/kubernetes/recommendations/persistent-volumes.md

 {{< note >}}
-We recommend that you omit the volumeSize definition from the REC declaration so that the Redis Enterprise Cluster deployment on Kubenetes use the default volume size.
+We recommend that you omit the volumeSize definition from the REC declaration so that the Redis Enterprise Cluster deployment on Kubernetes use the default volume size.
 {{< /note >}}

 ## Storage class name